SMTG-Bham/sumo/README.rst

 License
 -------

-Vaspy is made available under the MIT License.
+Sumo is made available under the MIT License.